awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 You are billed for each client VPN connection per hour\.
 Billing is pro\-rated for the hour\.

 For more information, see [AWS Client VPN Pricing](https://aws.amazon.com/vpn/pricing/)\.

+If you enable connection logging for your Client VPN endpoint, you must create a CloudWatch Logs log group in your account\.
+Charges apply for using log groups\.
+For more information, see [Amazon CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/)\.